MCD poll fallout: Delhi BJP chief Adesh Gupta resigns, Virendra Sachdeva gets interim charge | Politics

 ''Hearty congratulations to my friend and old colleague Virendra Sachdeva on being appointed as working president of Delhi BJP,'' Gupta tweeted.

+Delhi BJP under Gupta's leadership managed to put up a spirited fight against AAP, and win 104 out of 250 wards in Municipal Corporation of Delhi polls.
+Gupta told reporters that he took ''moral responsibility'' for party's defeat and decided to step down from Delhi BJP president post.

+The AAP won 134 wards in the polls and ended BJP's 15-year rule at the civic body.

-Sachdeva has discharged duties on various posts, including district presidents of Chandni Chowk and Mayur Vihar.
+Sachdeva, who was associated with RSS earlier as a volunteer, discharged duties on various posts in the Delhi BJP, including district president of Chandni Chowk and Mayur Vihar.

-The AAP ended the BJP's 15-year-rule in the Municipal Corporation of Delhi (MCD) after winning the civic body elections with 134 seats (out of total 250 wards), while the BJP bagged 104.
+Appointment of Sachdeva, whose ancestors came to India from Pakistan after partition, temporarily rested speculations over Gupta's exit and claims on his post by several party leaders.

+''The party may decide to continue with Sachdeva as the president if his performance as working president is impressive,'' said a senior Delhi BJP functionary.

 The demand for an organisational overhaul in the Delhi BJP had begun immediately after the party's loss in the MCD elections.